azureossd/azureossd.github.io/_posts/2022-08-12-troubleshooting-common-iisnode-issues.md

 - Allowing stdout and stderr streams from node processes to be captured and made available.
 - Configure where the files with stdout and stderr captures will be stored.
-- Watch error info on the web page (not recommended for production app).
+- Watch error info on the web page (not recommended for production apps).

 iisnode.yml:
 ```yaml